Pompeu/SimpleAjax/README.md

 ```
 ##how testing
-+use jasmine for testing
++ use jasmine for testing
-+run teste with karma start
++  run teste with karma start

 ##how build
-+npm run build-prod
++ npm run build-prod